-In this tutorial we will show you how to install and configuration Subversion on Ubuntu 16.04.
-For those of you who didn’t know, Subversion is an open source version control system.
+In this tutorial, we will show you how to install and configuration Subversion on Ubuntu 16.04.
+For those of you who didn’t know, Subversion is an open-source version control system.
 It helps you keep track of a collection of files and folders.
 Any time you change, add or delete a file or folder that you manage with Subversion, you commit these changes to your Subversion repository, which creates a new revision in your repository reflecting these changes.
-You can always go back, look at and get the contents of previous revisions.
+You can always go back, look at, and get the contents of previous revisions.
 SVN supports several protocols for network access: SVN, SVN+SSH, HTTP, HTTPS.
-If you are behind a firewall, HTTP-based Subversion is advantageous since SVN traffic will go through the firewall without any additional firewall rule setting.
+If you are behind a firewall, HTTP-based Subversion is advantageous since SVN traffic will go through the firewall without any additional firewall ruleset.

 Install Subversion on Ubuntu 16.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.

 First, you need to install Apache webserver to access svn server using HTTP URLs:

 Step 3.
 Installing Subversion.

 Use the following command to install subversion packages and their dependencies.
 Also, install svn module for Apache libapache2-mod-svn packages on your system:

 apt-get install subversion libapache2-mod-svn libapache2-svn libsvn-dev a2enmod dav a2enmod dav_svn

 Subversion Apache module package creates an configuration file /etc/apache2/mods-enabled/dav_svn.conf.
 You just need to make the necessary changes to it: